pzarow/react-task/README.md

 ### 8. URL Sync (stretch)
 - Search term and active filters reflected in URL query params.
 - Refreshing or sharing the URL restores the same state.

 ---

-## What We're Looking For

-Area               | What to observe
-Prioritization     | Do they tackle the most important features first?
-AI prompting       | Do they break the task into focused prompts?
-Debugging          | Do they inspect API responses and catch nested-data issues?
-State architecture | Is shared state handled cleanly across drawer, favorites, comparison?
-Code review        | Do they validate AI-generated code before using it?

----